yhatt/jsx-slack/docs/block-elements.md

 - `name` / `actionId` (optional): An identifier for the action.
 - `placeholder` (optional): A plain text to be shown at first.
-- `initialDate` (optional): An initially selected date.
+- `initialDate` / `value` (optional): An initially selected date.
 It allows `YYYY-MM-DD` formatted string, UNIX timestamp in millisecond, and JavaScript [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) instance.
 - `confirm` (optional): [Confirmation dialog object] or [`<Confirm>` element](#confirm) to show confirmation dialog.(#confirm) to show confirmation dialog.

 #### As [an input component for modal](#input-components-for-modal)